 Dear Young Writers and Their Parents and Teachers,

-Welcome to Duke Young Writers’ Camp, Summer 2016.
+Welcome to Duke Young Writers’ Camp, Summer 2018.
 If you’re new to Duke Young Writers’ Camp or Duke Youth Programs, you’ll want to read on about what our program has to offer middle school- and high school-aged campers.
-If you’re familiar with the camp, you may want to view the classes page to see our tentative offerings and course descriptions.
+If you’re familiar with the camp, you may want to view the tentative courses listed on this website in December; full course descriptions will be online by mid-January.
 In either case, Duke University Continuing Education Youth Programs Director Thomas Patterson and I have prepared an exciting curriculum.